POTS and ADHD: Shared Symptoms, Differences & More

 Prioritizing sleep quality

 Poor sleep worsens symptoms across the board.
 ADHD may cause racing thoughts at night, while POTS often disrupts rest with heart rate changes.
 Calming bedtime habits and reducing screens can help.
-Logging sleep quality in Human Health shows how rest, or lack of it, affects fatigue and focus the next day.
+Logging sleep quality in the Human Health app shows how rest, or lack of it, affects fatigue and focus the next day.

 Gentle movement and pacing

 Exercise intolerance in POTS and restlessness in ADHD can make activity a double-edged sword.
 Gentle movement such as stretching or slow walks often helps circulation and focus without overwhelming the body.
-Recording these sessions in Human Health lets you connect activity levels with dizziness, fatigue, or concentration.
+Recording these sessions in the Human Health app lets you connect activity levels with dizziness, fatigue, or concentration.

 Managing overstimulation